kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

 ```bash
 kustomize build .
 ```

-The output shows that labels are added to the metadata and template fields while the selector field remains unchanged.
+The output shows that the `labels.includeTemplates` field is used to add labels to the `spec.template` field of the Deployment.
+The Service Resource API does not have a `spec.template` field and Kustomize does not add this field.
 ```yaml
 apiVersion: v1
 kind: Service